chatapazar/openshift-workshop/evconfigsecret.md

 ## Secret
 The Secret object type provides a mechanism to hold sensitive information such as passwords, OpenShift Container Platform client configuration files, dockercfg files, private source repository credentials, and so on.
 Secrets decouple sensitive content from the pods.
 You can mount secrets into containers using a volume plug-in or the system can use secrets to perform actions on behalf of a pod.

-- at web terminal, test curret value of secret message : 'Not Found Secret'
+- at web terminal, test curret value of secret message : `Not Found Secret`

   ```bash
   curl $BACKEND_URL/backend/showsecret
   ```

   example result

   ```bash
   Backend version:v1, Response:200, Host:backend-95647fbb8-62584, Status:200, Message: Not Found Secret
   ```

 - click Secrets from left menu

   ![](images/env_12.png)